 Nancy Lemon, a leading authority on domestic violence for more than 35 years, pioneered its study in law schools and is the author of Domestic Violence Law, the premiere textbook on the subject (West Group, 5th Ed.
 2018).
-Lemon has been teaching the Domestic Violence Seminar at Berkeley Law—the first law school class of its kind—since 1988, and also directs the Domestic Violence Field Placement.
-With her students she has authored many amicus briefs.
+Lemon taught the Domestic Violence Seminar at Berkeley Law—the first law school class of its kind—from 1988 through 2021, and also directed the Domestic Violence Field Placement from 1990 through spring 2022.
+With her students she authored many amicus briefs.
 She co-taught Girls, Women, and the Criminal Justice System in 2011.
+She retired from teaching in December 2022.
+Both her courses are now being taught by Mallika Kaur, an experienced lecturer and attorney who graduated from Berkeley Law and has worked in the field of domestic violence for many years.

 Lemon received a B.A. in Women’s Studies in 1975 from UCSC, a major she co-founded, and a J.D. from Berkeley Law in 1980.
 Since 1980, she has specialized in domestic violence law as an advocate and practicing attorney, working both with victims of domestic abuse and police and public agencies charged with responding to domestic crime.

 As a member of the Ca. Coalition Against Domestic Violence, now the Ca. Partnership to End Domestic Violence, she has worked on numerous pieces of legislation in the California legislature since 1983.
 She has published dozens of books and articles.
 She wrote domestic violence curricula for judges and court employees, and a benchbook for California criminal court judges.
 She has trained hundreds of people on domestic violence dynamics and laws.